 From the Otis Junction, the Otis Branch runs east into Joint Base Cape Cod.
 Inside the base, the track splits into several terminals, with one track running as far east as Mashpee.
-The track from Otis Junction to Joint Base Cape Cod is currently used by Mass Coastal Railroad to export solid waste; this service is due to expire later this year.
-In total, the segment contains 10.51 miles of track, 3 grade separated roadway crossings, and 15 total roadway crossings.
+In total, the segment contains 10.51 miles of track, 3 grade separated roadway crossings, and 15 total roadway crossings